Riverscapes/riverscapes-gatsby-theme/sites/template/README.md

 ## Getting started for writing content

 1. Open up the `Docs.code-workspace` file in VSCode.
 This should open up the workspace and put you in the right place to run the site.
-2. Make sure you are running node > v18 and have access to yarn at the command line:
+2. Make sure you are running node > v18 and have access to yarn at the command line

 ```bash
 > node --version